1992 - ongoing

 What are the impacts?

-The expected impact of the course is to raise awareness, exchange knowledge and implement new projects that can create a positive change for the Baltic people and the environment.
+The expected impact of the Our Common Baltic course is to raise awareness, exchange knowledge, and implement new projects that create a positive change for both the people and the environment of the Baltic Sea Region.

 “I gained a lot of friends, had an amazing week and feel even more interested to learn about the Baltic Sea and do advocacy work.”